RustNSparks/viper/README.md

 - **No Node.js Built-in Modules** - `fs`, `http`, `events`, etc. are not implemented (use Viper's APIs instead)
 - **No npm Lifecycle Scripts** - `postinstall` scripts don't run
 - **No Full Node.js Compatibility** - This is not a drop-in Node.js replacement
+- **Basic Bundler** - Built-in bundler is simple concatenation.
+For advanced bundling (tree-shaking, code-splitting), use external tools like esbuild or Rollup
+- **Rolldown Not Supported** - The Rolldown bundler integration is disabled due to version incompatibilities between `rolldown_fs` and `oxc_resolver` v11.16

 ## Why Viper?